sendgrid/sendgrid-python/use_cases/flask_azure.md

 ![api_key](https://user-images.githubusercontent.com/13948542/46796244-d2669b00-cd69-11e8-93bb-d7d0ddcb4081.png)

-**Step 9:** Browse to the deployed application using your web browser and Hit `http://<YOUR_WEBAPP_NAME>.azurewebsites.net`
+**Step 9:** Browse to the deployed application using your web browser and hit `http://<YOUR_WEBAPP_NAME>.azurewebsites.net`

-Check if the Web-App loads & Mail Sending is Success!
+Check if the web app loads & mail sending is successful!

 > **Woohoo!
 Congratulations.
 You just got your SendGrid app deployed on Microsoft Azure!.**